sidfishus/TextParse/README.md

 After each execution of the conversion I could use Microsoft Team Foundation Studio to 'diff' the changed files for changes before checking them in.
 This would serve as a method of regression testing and unit testing to ensure that any new changes to the library and conversion operations made in that iteration had not broken anything, so I was never going two steps forward and then one step back.
 The annotate ('blame' in Git) feature would come in handy when errors were found to determine at what iteration a breaking change was introduced and therefore give me a starting point for fixing the issue.

 ## Theory
-I figured that it should be possible be able to parse anything providing I could describe the routine as a series of steps.
+I figured that it should be possible be able to parse and replace/convert anything providing I could describe the routine as a series of steps and checks.
+E.g. to match against words that contain only a series of lowercase a-z characters you could describe the algorithm in psuedo as follows:
+1. Validate that we are at the beginning of the input string, or the preceding character is whitespace. ```// Confirm beginning of word```
+2. Validate that the character at the current position is lowercase and alphabetical. ```// Confirm word is at least one character in length```
+3. Move to the next character.

+involves having an outer index

 I wanted to be able to define a series of steps in a language that a compiler could understand but also in a syntax that was intuitive to a programmer.

 C# class syntax.